-Karen Nelson is Head of the School of Architecture and a faculty member.
+Karen Nelson is the Dean and a Faculty of the School of Architecture at the Boston Architectural College.

 In 1994, Karen began teaching design studios at the BAC followed by theory seminars and faculty development courses.
 Karen practiced architecture working on housing for people with AIDS in NYC, a school building in MA, and on commercial projects.
 Karen's passion for contemporary art and architecture, landscape architecture, and linguistics inform her teaching and practices.